SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   <br/>

-7. You can also select the pending approval permission item, and choose **Approve or reject** in the toolbar.
+7. You can also select the pending approval permission item, and choose **Approve or reject** on the toolbar.

   ![Screenshot of the WebApiPermission management page during the approval process](../images/graphconsumer-webapipermission-approval-approve.png)